MiaoYuu/miaoyuu.github.io/_pages/about.md

 social: true
 ---

-Welcome to my personal website!

-I am a fourth-year Ph.D. candidate in Information Systems at the Faculty of Business and Economics (IIM), The University of Hong Kong.
+I am a fifth-year Ph.D. candidate in Information Systems at the Faculty of Business and Economics (IIM), The University of Hong Kong.
 My advisor is [Prof. Hailiang Chen](https://www.hkubs.hku.hk/people/hailiang-chen/).

+I am on the job market for 2025-2026.

 My research explores the impact of algorithms and the design of algorithmic systems that enhance social outcomes in contexts such as the gig economy and the public sector.
 I use a mix of empirical and behavioral methods, including econometrics, field experiments, applied machine learning, and natural language processing.